Bibliography of Stalinism and the Soviet Union

 This is a select bibliography of post-World War II English-language books (including translations) and journal articles about Stalinism, Joseph Stalin, and the Stalinist era of Soviet history.
-Book entries have references to journal reviews about them when helpful and available.
-Additional bibliographies can be found in many of the book-length works listed below.

 Stephen Kotkin's biography of Stalin has an extensive bibliography; Stalin: Paradoxes of Power, 1878–1928 contains a 52-page bibliography and Stalin: Waiting for Hitler, 1929–1941 contains a 50-page bibliography covering both the life of Stalin and Stalinism in the Soviet Union.
 (Note: For information about Kotkin's Stalin biography, see entries in Biographies section.)

-See Further reading for several additional book and chapter length bibliographies.
+Works listed here are cited in the notes or bibliographies of scholarly sources.
+Each is published by an academic or major press, written by a recognized expert, or substantially reviewed in scholarly journals; borderline cases are omitted.
+A selection of primary sources are included.
+Many of the books below carry their own bibliographies; see the Further reading section for other bibliographies, and the External links section for historical sites, academic sites, and museums.

+Citations follow APA style.
+(Note: Entries are in plain text APA 7 format without templates; templates are used only for reviews and notes.)
+Book have citations to academic journal or mainstream published reviews when available.
+For books only partly about the subject, relevant chapter or section titles are provided when useful and available.
+Translators of the original-language edition are included when possible.
+In cases where a title or name has appeared with more than one English spelling, the most recent published form is used and a footnote documents any earlier title under which the work appeared.

 About

 Inclusion criteria

 The period covered is 1924–1953, beginning approximately with the death of Lenin and ending approximately with the death of Stalin.
 This bibliography does not include the de-Stalinisation period.
 (Note: For a bibliography of the de-Stalinisation period, please see Bibliography of the Post Stalinist Soviet Union.)

 Topics include the post-Lenin period of Stalin's consolidation of power from 1924 to 1926 and closely related topics; for works on the Soviet involvement in World War II, see Bibliography of the Soviet Union during World War II.
 Biographies of prominent individuals associated with the Stalinist era and the expansion of Stalinism during the immediate post World War II era.
 This bibliography does not include fiction, newspaper articles (expect in references), photo collections, or films created during or about Stalinism or the Stalinist Era.

 Works included are referenced in the notes or bibliographies of scholarly secondary sources or journals.
 Included works should either be published by an academic or widely distributed publisher, be authored by a notable subject matter expert as shown by scholarly reviews and have significant scholarly journal reviews about the work.
 To keep the bibliography length manageable, only items that clearly meet the criteria should be included.